Visit these storied houses that ring the river...

 Over the years, many of the houses in Fairmount Park were adapted to other uses, primarily for recreation.
 This proved to be critical to their preservation, as buildings generally underwent only minor, and usually reversible, changes.

-The seven Charms houses have now entered the current century well preserved for posterity and are considered by many experts to be the most significant group of 18th and early 19th century domestic architectural examples in the United States.
+The six Charms houses have now entered the current century well preserved for posterity and are considered by many experts to be the most significant group of 18th and early 19th century domestic architectural examples in the United States.

 For further reading about the Charms, download an article on the history of the houses in Fairmount Park: